EN

 No, according to the law, the director can be a foreigner.
 However, to fulfill their duties, they will need a work permit or residence permit.
 To simplify the process and minimize administrative risks, foreign founders often appoint a Russian citizen as the director.

-What documents are required for a foreign company to confirm the legal address when registering a business in Russia?
+What documents are required to confirm a legal address when registering a company in Russia?

 A lease agreement for non-residential premises or the property owner’s written consent is required.
 The tax office may verify the accuracy of the address.
 Banks, when opening an account, may also request confirmation of the actual location.

-What taxation system applies to a registered LLC with foreign participation in Russia?
+What taxation system applies after registering an LLC with foreign participation in Russia?

 An LLC with foreign participation pays taxes on a general basis: corporate income tax is 20%, VAT is 20%, property tax, and insurance contributions.
 However, the simplified tax system (up to 6%) can be applied, and in certain regions, special tax regimes (up to 1%) may also apply under specific conditions.

-Is it allowed to pay dividends to the foreign founder of a Russian LLC?
+Is it allowed to pay dividends to a foreign founder after company registration in Russia?

 Yes.
 After paying corporate income tax, the company is entitled to distribute the net profit among the participants.
 When paying to foreign entities, withholding tax is applied at the source (usually 15%).
 The rate can be reduced according to double taxation treaties.

-How long does it take to register an LLC, branch, or representative office in Russia for a foreign company?
+How long does company registration in Russia take for an LLC, branch, or representative office?

 The registration of an LLC with foreign participation takes on average 5–7 business days from the submission of documents to the tax authority.
 Accreditation of a branch or representative office takes from 15 to 25 business days, depending on the completeness of the documents and the region of submission.